Online Prediction of Switching Graph Labelings with Cluster Specialists: Switching Specialists

 for any sequence of {\bf consistent} and {\bf well-formed} comparators $\bmu_1,\ldots,\bmu_T \in \Delta_{|\spset|}$ where $\sset := \{k_1=1\!<\cdots<k_{|\sset|}\}\!:=\! \{t\!\in\!
 [T] \!:\! \mut \neq \mut[t-1]\}\cup\{1\}$, and $\pi_t :=\bmu_t(\Ct)$. \end{theorem} The bound in the above theorem depends crucially on the best sequence of {\em consistent} and {\em well-formed} comparators $\bmu_1,\ldots,\bmu_T$.
 The consistency requirement implies that on every trial there is no active incorrect specialist assigned ``mass'' ($\bmu_t(\At\setminus\Ct) = 0$).
 We may eliminate the consistency requirement by ``softening'' the loss update~\eqref{eq:lossupdate}.
 A comparator $\bmu\in\Delta_{|\spset|}$ is \textit{well-formed} if $\forall\ v\in V$, there exists a {\em unique} $\Specna\in\spset$ such that $\Specna(v)\neq\square$ and $\mu_{\Specna}>0$, and furthermore there exists a $\pi\in (0,1]$ such that $\forall \Specna\in\spset : \mu_{\Specna}\in\{0,\pi\}$, i.e., each specialist in the support of $\bmu$ has the same mass $\pi$ and these specialists disjointly cover the input space ($V$).
 At considerable complication to the form of the bound the well-formedness requirement may be eliminated.

-The above bound is ``smoother'' in this theorem than in Theorem~\ref{thm:bayes} as it now scales with a gradual change in the comparator.
-In the next section we describe the novel specialists sets that we've tailored to graph-label prediction so that a small change in comparator corresponds to a small change in a graph labeling. \VB
+The above bound is ``smooth'' in that it scales with a gradual change in the comparator.
+In the next section we describe the novel specialists sets that we've tailored to graph-label prediction so that a small change in comparator corresponds to a small change in a graph labeling.